-But work changed.
-Today, employers need to use the brains of their employees as well as their bodies, so the manager has to be more than just scary.
-In fact, the modern manager must be all things to all people.
-They must be inspirational, authoritative and organised.
-They must be inventive, emotionally intelligent, patient and calm.
-They must be bold, but cautious.
-They must drive change, but maintain order.
-They must be selfless, but demanding.
-And they must do all of this consistently, because the moment they make a mistake pretty much everyone hates them for it.
+That isn’t the job now.
+We can’t just be scary.
+In fact, modern managers must be all things to all people.
+We must be inspirational, authoritative and organised.
+We must be inventive, emotionally intelligent, patient and calm.
+We must be bold, but cautious.
+We must drive change, but maintain order.
+We must be selfless, but demanding.
+And we must be all of these things consistently, because the moment we make a mistake pretty much everyone hates us and loads of stuff goes wrong.

-Take a moment to think about the personality traits necessary to be all of those things.
+Take a moment to think about the personality traits and skills necessary to consistently be all of those things.
 I don’t know anyone who is this person.
 I’m pretty sure nobody is this person.
-In fact, I believe that if you ever met this person you would know immediately, because they would physically glow.
+In fact, I believe that if you were to ever meet this person you would know immediately, because they would physically glow.
 Captain America is this person.
 Nobody else.
-But in the business of today, roughly one in seven employees perform management duties.
+But in most organisations today, roughly one in seven employees perform management duties.
 One in seven.
 We are organising ourselves in such a way that success depends on one in seven people being better than the best person we’ve ever met, and then we’re surprised when everything is horrible.
 An entire career of working with and training managers at every level has proved to me beyond doubt that far fewer than one in seven people are capable of doing this job.
 It’s not even close to that.
 Have you met people?
 Most of them are dreadful.

 The question we have to ask ourselves isn’t if management is working or not.
 That question has been answered emphatically: it isn’t.
-Management is arguably the function most crucial to the success of any business, but we are accepting a failure rate from it that we wouldn’t from any other area.
+Management is arguably the function most crucial to the success of any business, but we are accepting a failure rate from it that we wouldn’t from any other role.
 And that failure rate clearly demonstrates that it cannot be the fault of the managers themselves.
-If 66% of planes crashed, we would immediately recognise there was a problem with those planes.
+If 85% of planes crashed, we would immediately recognise there was a problem with those planes.
 We wouldn’t blame the pilots.

-“Oh it’s in a million pieces at the bottom of the sea”
+“Oh, it’s in a million pieces at the bottom of the sea, Diane”

 If you liked these words, please share them.